aagamaar/C_Programming/README.md

 Does not require heavy runtime environments or libraries, making it ideal for low-resource systems.

 Bridges the gap between low-level programming (closer to hardware and machine code) and high-level programming (closer to human-readable code).

+Tokens are the building blocks of a C program.